-The Faculty of Law will enrol its first students in 1971, and will offer two degrees: Bachelor of Laws (LL.B.) and Bachelor of Jurisprudence (B.Juris.).
+The Faculty of Law enrolled its first students in 1971.
+The Faculty offers two degrees: Bachelor of Laws (LL.B.) and Bachelor of Jurisprudence (B.Juris.).
 The LL.B. degree is designed as a professional degree which will satisfy the academic requirements for admission to practice.
 It is offered as part of three undergraduate combined courses involving five years of full-time study, and leading to two degrees.

-At a later date it will be offered to students, who already possess a first degree, as a three-year full-time course.
-It is also offered to undergraduates as a part-time or external course of seven years study.
-The B. Juris. degree is not designed to provide a professional qualification, and is at present available only as part of the combined Jurisprudence/Law course.
+Commencing in 1973 it will be offered to students, who already possess a first degree, as a three-year full-time course.
+It is also offered to undergraduates as a part-time course of seven years study.
+The B. Juris. degree is not designed to provide a professional qualification, and is now available only as part of the combined Jurisprudence/Law course, but will be offered as a separate degree from 1973.